Upstatement/stream-manager/README.md

 - [ ] Can handle multipile "streams"
 - [ ] Built upon normal WordPress post_type architecture
 - [ ] JavaScript / Ajax provides _enhancements_ as opposed to core UX
+_Jared and Chris to add other things here.
+Will meet to plan tech spec on Tuesday 6/24_